Recent Sea Level Rise and Anthropomorphic Impacts

 These data show that sea level has risen an average of 20 cm (200 mm) over the last 80 years.
 This equates to a sea level rise rate of about 2.5 mm/year for the 80-year interval.
 If we take another look, including data collected since 2000, NOAA scientists show that the rate is accelerating again and a rate of 3.2 mm/yr. has been established as the most current estimate.

-The International Panel on Climate Change (IPCC) has set estimated projected sea level rise at between 0.5 and 1.5 m by 2100.
+The International Panel on Climate Change (IPCC) has set an estimated projected sea level rise at between 0.5 and 1.5 m by 2100.
 Many scientists argue that this is a too conservative estimate.

 These estimates are based largely on the thermal expansion of seawater as the ocean surface heats up.
-However, the possibility of a significant contribution from melting of ice sheets in Greenland and East and West Antarctic is not currently an important factor in IPCC predictions.
+However, the possibility of a significant contribution from the melting of ice sheets in Greenland and East and West Antarctic is not currently an important factor in IPCC predictions.
 Stay current as this research develops and estimates are adjusted accordingly.